 2. Bankruptcy Risk

-Bankruptcy risk is closely related to default risk but focuses on the broader implications of a borrower’s insolvency.
-It encompasses the potential nonpayment of interest and/or principal due to the borrower’s inability to continue operations.
-This type of risk often leads to more complex legal and financial challenges, as bankruptcy proceedings can significantly impact the recovery of owed amounts.
+Bankruptcy risk is closely related to default risk, but it focuses on the borrower’s inability to stay in business (insolvency).
+This risk includes the potential nonpayment of principal or interest because the borrower can’t continue operations.
+Bankruptcy often leads to complex legal and financial challenges that can greatly impact how much the lender or investor can recover.

 3. Downgrade Risk